zenzora/vagrantpress/README.md

 1. Clone the project.
 (There’s only master branch.)
 2. ~~Run `vagrant plugin install vagrant-hostsupdater` from command line~~
 3. Run the command `vagrant up` from the directory
-4. Update your hosts file (or not)
+4. Update your hosts file
-5. Open your browser to http://vagrantpress.dev or http://192.168.50.34/
+5. Open your browser to http://vagrantpress.dev

 ## Working with the environment